-1000-Word Philosophy: An Introductory Anthology is a constantly-growing collection of original essays on important philosophical topics.
+1000-Word Philosophy: An Introductory Anthology is a constantly-growing collection of original essays on important philosophical topics, figures and traditions.
 These essays are introductions rather than argumentative articles, although arguments or preferred positions on issues are sometimes suggested.

-We’re always looking for authors to contribute and seek a diverse set of essays, on a wide range of philosophical issues, questions, figures and traditions.
+We’re always looking for authors to contribute.
 If you’re interested in contributing a 1000-word essay (or essays) on a philosophical topic that interests you and that you think would interest our readers, please email us at 1000WordPhilosophy@gmail.com.
 Please either send us your full essay for review, or an essay proposal, or any other inquiries regarding the appropriateness and desirability of your topic and approach.

 The style of essays published by 1000-Word Philosophy is best seen by reading the essays themselves.
 We strive to publish essays that are radically concise, extremely clear, well-organized, and inviting.
 Each serves as an ideal introduction to the problem, question, issue or figure.
 Essays should be clear and understandable to readers with little to no philosophical background.
 We hope the essays serve as a springboard for informed discussion and debate and a basis for further learning on the topics.